Part of The Pet Loss Support Series

 7

-Helping Children Process Grief Over Time
+Helping Children Carry Grief Over Time

 Grief does not end after the first week.
 How to support your child through the months that follow, including anniversaries, holidays, and unexpected triggers.